yomojo/yomojo.github.io-web/_products/kraft02.markdown

 layout: productdetails
 ---

+Folded sizes are approximate.

+Width x Height x Depth: Bottom 120mm Top 230mm x 220mm x 110mm

 * Entirely handcrafted by me.
-* All the stitching is done by hand.
+* All machine stitched by hand.
-* Unwaxed linen thread (made in Norfolk) is used.
+* Unwaxed cotton thread (made in Italy) is used.
 * 100% vegan materials used.
 * Kraft-Tex is made in Germany.
-* Quality metal parts are used.
+* Wooden buttons from Germany.
 ***

 **Kraft-Tex**